astampoulis/makam-paper-funpearl/makamcode/02-binding-forms.md

 ```
 -->

 STUDENT.
-Still, I feel like we've been playing to the strengths of λProlog...
+Still, I feel like we've been playing to the strengths of λProlog....
 Yes,
-single-variable binding, substitutions and so on work nicely, but how about any other form
+single-variable binding, substitutions, and so on work nicely, but how about any other form
 of binding?
 Say, binding multiple variables at the same time?
 We are definitely going to
 need that for the language we have in mind, and I remember that \citet{keuchel2016needle}
 mention that HOAS encodings do not work for such forms of binding.

 ADVISOR.
 I beg to differ.
-Let's try it out, let's try adding multiple-argument functions
+Let's try it out; let's try adding multiple-argument functions
 for example -- I mean uncurried ones.
 Want to give it at try?

 STUDENT.
 Let me see.
 Well, I want to write something like this, but I know this is wrong.